Thomas and the Magic Railroad: Casting

+Alec Baldwin, who portrayed Mr.Conductor in the film, pictured in 2026.

-In early August 1999, it was announced that Alec Baldwin, Mara Wilson and Peter Fonda had joined the cast to play Mr. Conductor, Lily Stone and Burnett Stone respectively.
+In early August 1999, it was announced that Alec Baldwin, Mara Wilson, and Peter Fonda had joined the cast to play Mr. Conductor, Lily Stone, and Burnett Stone, respectively.
 David Jacobs, the former vice president of The Britt Allcroft Company, stated that Baldwin got involved in the project because his daughter Ireland was a fan of the series.
+Wilson would retire from acting shortly after the film's release.
 John Bellis was originally attached to voice Thomas, but was replaced by Canadian actor Edward Glen.
-Ewan McGregor and Bob Hoskins had also expressed interest for the role.
+Ewan McGregor and Bob Hoskins had also expressed interest in the role.
 Michael Angelis, the UK narrator for the Thomas & Friends television series at the time, was originally cast to voice both James and Percy, but was later replaced by voice actresses Susan Roman and Linda Ballantyne.
 Keith Scott was originally set to voice Diesel 10, but was later replaced by Neil Crone in the final film.
-Patrick Breen (known as the narrator of Allcroft's Magic Adventures of Mumfie) was originally set to voice both Splatter and Dodge, but was eventually replaced by both Kevin Frank and Neil Crone.

 Filming

-Principal photography began on August 2, 1999, and wrapped on October 15, 1999.
-The movie was filmed at the Strasburg Rail Road in Strasburg, Pennsylvania (United States), as well as in Toronto, Ontario, Canada and on the Isle of Man.
+Principal photography began in July 1999.
+Filming took place at the Strasburg Rail Road in Strasburg, Pennsylvania, as well as in Toronto, Ontario, Canada, and on the Isle of Man.
 Castletown railway station on the Isle of Man Railway formed part of Shining Time Station and the goods shed at Port St Mary railway station became Burnett Stone's workshop.
-Running shots of the "Indian Valley" train were filmed at the Strasburg Rail Road location.
+Running shots of the "Indian Valley" train were filmed at the Strasburg Rail Road location in September.
 The large passenger station where Lily boards the train is the Harrisburg Transportation Center.
 Norfolk & Western 4-8-0 475 was repainted as the Indian Valley locomotive.
 Sodor was realised using models and chroma key.
-The models were animated using live action remote control, as on the television series.
-The model sequences were filmed in Toronto instead of Shepperton Studios, the "home" of the original TV show; however, several of the show's key staff were flown over to participate.
-The Magic Railway was created using models, CGI, and water-coloured matte paintings.
+The models were animated using live action remote control, as in the television series.
+The model sequences were filmed in Toronto instead of Shepperton Studios, the "home" of the original TV series; however, several of the show's key staff were flown over to participate.
+The Magic Railway was created using models, computer-generated imagery, and water-coloured matte paintings.